Oneself (running time 5 minutes)

 |Preparation is the

-secret to a shoot's success and a shot's complexity will
+secret to the film's success and a shot's complexity

-determine what effort gets put into it.
-Clearly the
+determines what effort is put into it, naturally the

-trickiest shots are the long split screen ones so for
+trickest shots were the long split screen ones so for

-Individual shots will usually have me quickly read the lines from the script (which in the example below is sitting on my lap) then I just deliver the line on camera accordingly.
-By the way the TV effect was achieved by placing the camera in the position of the TV and recording my lines, I then transfered the footage to DVD and just filmed it playing on the TV - mega easy.
+Individual shots were by far the easiest to do as I would usually just read the lines from the script (which in the example below is sitting on my lap), then I would just deliver the line on camera accordingly.
+As for the TV effect in Oneself two, this was achieved by placing the camera in the position of the TV and recording my lines.
+From there I transfered the footage on to DVD and just filmed it playing on the TV - mega easy.

-For the character of Boss as shown below, I simply read the lines from the script attached to a stand right in front of me (in fact the Boss sequences were the very first shots I did when commencing the Oneself journey).
-Normally I'll do this a few times in a row to vary the performance.
-Ultimately this is the most efficient way of getting the shots done quickly although the trick is to not make it look like you're reading from a page.
+For the character of Boss as shown below, I simply read the lines from the script which was attached to a stand right in front of me (hey it worked for Brando).
+As it turned out, the Boss sequences were the very first shots I did when commencing the Oneself journey so I was still pretty nervous about it.
+Ultimately having the script in front of me was the most efficient way of getting these shots completed quickly, although the trick was to not make it look like I was actually reading from a page.

-Needless to say the easiest shots to shoot are the ones where no one is saying anything, but even so it's important to react to other characters who are speaking or to situations that are occuring.
+Needless to say the easiest shots to shoot were the ones where no one was saying anything, but even so it was important to react to the other characters or situations that were occuring.

-To assist with framing and setting up of shots, I have the camera plugged into a portable TV so I can see what the camera sees.
-Quite often when I'm looking at something off camera I'm actually looking at the TV to ensure the framing is correct.
-In the case of Oneself Two I had the TV switched to black and white so I had a good idea how the final product would look.
+To assist with the framing and setting up of shots, I had the camera plugged into a portable TV so I could see what the camera saw.
+In fact quite often when I was looking at something off screen I was actually looking at the TV to ensure the framing was correct.
+In the case of Oneself Two I had the TV switched to black and white so I had a good idea how the final product would appear.

-The problem shots are the ones where you can't see the TV or the camera as the character is moving around.
-In the example below when I came into the frame I had my back to the camera and had to be really precise in knowing where to turn around and where to stand so I'd be in frame for the whole shot.
-In the end I didn't know if it all worked until I watched it back later.
+The problem shots were when I couldn't see the TV or the camera due to the character moving around.
+In the example below I walked into the frame with my back to the camera so I had to be really precise in knowing where to turn around and where to stand so I'd be in frame for the whole shot.
+Naturally I didn't know if everything had worked until I watched it back later.

-On the camera itself, I have the flip out monitor turned around so I can see it from my position on the set, this is so I can double check the framing as well as the recording levels of the microphone (yes I focus on both the video and audio at the same time).
-With regards to the audio, I have a mic attached to a stand that is pointing in my direction located off camera, I then set the levels on the camera so I get a good recording.
+As for the camera itself, I had the flip out monitor turned around so I could see it from my position on the set to continually check the recording levels of the microphone - yes I focused on both the video and audio at the same time.
+With regards to recording the audio, I had a mic attached to a stand pointing in my direction which was located off camera, I then set the levels on the camera to get a good recording.

-Finally I have the greatest invention of all in my hand, the camera's remote control.
-If I had to get up all the time to press the record button on the camera I wouldn't have made the films.
+Finally, I utilised the greatest invention of all time in my hand, the camera's remote control!
+Honestly If I had to get up every single time to press the record/stop button on the camera I probably wouldn't have made the films.